jameshkramer/docs/docs/standard/linq/find-elements-specific-attribute.md

     Console.WriteLine(el);
 ```

- This example produces the following output:
+ The example produces this output:

 ```output
 Results are identical